 Highlights From Episode 11

 1. Don’t Rely on a Single Social Network

-You want to make sure not to spread yourself too thin, trying to be everywhere.
+Don’t spread yourself out, trying to be everywhere.
 Instead, set up a home-base on 2-3 social networks that are right for you, and commit to them.

-Then you can focus on drilling down on your audience’s wants and needs within each network – and building a strong presence.
+Then you can focus on drilling down into your audience’s wants and needs within each network and building a strong presence.

 2. Commit to the Long Game

 Don’t fall victim to the shiny object syndrome, chasing after each new network, strategy, or tactic.